Interested in Doing Research on Forested State Trust Lands?

 Ongoing research and monitoring projects in the OESF

-Riparian status and trends monitoring in the OESF - New
+Status and trends monitoring of riparian and aquatic habitat in the OESF

 - The goal is to characterize the status and trends of riparian and aquatic habitat across the OESF as the 1997 Habitat Conservation Plan is implemented